-Over the years, the Breastfeeding Outlook staff members have fielded many calls about the clinical hours requirement for taking the IBLCE exam.
-Our first step is always to recommend the IBLCE candidate check the IBLCE site but if they are still confused, we do try to help.
-I thought I’d “heard it all” but last week a potential IBCLC called with a new problem.
-She had misinformation about how to calculate the required clinical hours and whether a shortage of clinical hours would bar her from getting her 90 lactation-focused education hours.
+Over the years, the staff here at Breastfeeding Outlook have fielded many calls about the clinical hours requirement for taking the IBLCE exam.
+Our first step is always to recommend the IBCLC candidate check the IBLCE site.
+But if they are still confused, we try to help.
+I thought I’d “heard it all” but last week an aspiring IBCLC called with a new problem.
+She had misinformation about clinical hours.
+Specifically, she had misinformation about how to calculate the required clinical hours and whether a shortage of clinical hours would bar her from getting her 90 lactation-specific education hours.

 Her role, her involvement

 The caller was a certified nurse midwife (CNM) who has been in practice for more than 25 years.
 She works part-time in a clinic, doing what you’d expect any CNM would do: diagnosing (including lactation-related conditions), prescribing medications (including medications for such ailments as mastitis), counseling mothers about breastfeeding, determining whether the breastfed baby is making adequate weight gains and meeting developmental milestones, and more.

 The caller thought she would be ineligible for the IBLCE exam in July, because someone had told her she did not have enough clinical hours.
 I listened carefully to her story, and felt she was operating on misinformation about clinical hours.
 I couldn’t reach the same conclusion.

 I’m not a CNM myself, but I imagine that a CNM in the clinic setting would spend at least 50% of her time with breastfeeding mothers.
 (In the state where she works, breastfeeding rates are high.)
 Using rough numbers, I calculated that if she worked only 25 hours a week for 50 weeks a year, she would have accumulated over 1200 work hours in two years.